GhostWriters/DockSTARTer/.scripts/README.md

 # .scripts

-This folder contains script files used by DockSTARTer.
+This folder contains script files used by TrunkSTARTer.
 Please do not modify these files.
-Running `ds -u` will reset all changes to this folder.
+Running `ts -u` will reset all changes to this folder.